Vempati-Narasimha-Sai/Hello-world/README.md

 # Hello-world
-I am new to github
-I am a student
+This is a test repository to get through the basics of github